 Looking after yourself

-- Make sure you keep your teeth and mouth clean.
-Brush your teeth twice a day – once in the morning and once at bedtime – using fluoride toothpaste.
+Make sure you keep your teeth and mouth clean.
+Brush your teeth after every meal using fluoride toothpaste.
 If your mouth is sore, use a soft toothbrush.

-- Eat foods that are easy to chew and swallow and avoid drinks that are very hot or very cold.
+Eat foods that are easy to chew and swallow.
+Avoid drinks that are very hot or very cold.

 - Try lying with your head propped up on a pillow, as lying flat can sometimes make dental pain feel worse.

-- Salt water might help.
-Mix one teaspoon of salt into a cup of warm water, then take a mouthful of the liquid and hold it in your mouth so it covers your affected tooth for two minutes, then spit it out.
+- Salt water may provide mild toothache relief.
+Mix one teaspoon of salt into a cup of warm water, then take a mouthful of the liquid.
+Hold it in your mouth so it covers your affected tooth for two minutes, then spit it out.
 Do not swallow it.
-Salt water should not be given to children because they may accidentally swallow it, which could make them sick.
+Salt water should not be given to children.
+They may accidentally swallow it, which could make them feel sick or vomit.

-- Try using a cold compress against the side of your face.
-Wrap an ice pack in a cloth before placing it against your skin.
+- Try using a cold compress (such as a cold pack) against the side of your face.
+This will help reduce swelling and provide tooth pain relief.
+Wrap the ice pack in a cloth before placing it against your skin.